Rigavidon, 0.15 mg+0.03 mg 21 pcs

 – Otosclerosis.

-– A history of idiopathic jaundice in pregnant women.
+– History of idiopathic jaundice in pregnancy.

-– Severe skin itching in pregnant women.
+– Severe skin itching during pregnancy.

 – Herpes in pregnant women.